Funding and Assistantships

 Graduate Student Enhancement Grants

-The Davis College is currently accepting applications for several Graduate Student Enhancement Grants for the Fall 2016 semester.
+The Davis College is currently accepting applications for several Graduate Student Enhancement Grants for 2018-2019.
 Those currently available to eligible Davis College graduate students include: Stizel Graduate Student Support AGR, CoBank Graduate Student Travel Award, Robert H. Maxwell Memorial Travel Endowment, CAFCS International Account, Farm Credit Agriculture Graduate Student Fund, and Nath Graduate Student Travel.

 Graduate Fellow (Ph.D.)

 Fellowships are awarded on the basis of academic merit and require no service in return.
 Graduate fellows are expected to pursue their studies full-time, but they may teach to the extent that a particular degree program requires.